-Perfect for a lazy brunch, lunch or an afternoon snack, these tasty gluten free courgette and sweetcorn fritters are lightly spiced, full of flavour and also contain no egg!
+Perfect for a lazy brunch, lunch or an afternoon snack, these tasty Vegan Courgette And Sweetcorn Fritters are lightly spiced, crispy on the outside, full of flavour and also gluten free!

-Trying to get vegetables into your children can be hard (if they are anything like mine!), however fritters are a fab way to disguise them!
+Trying to get vegetables into your children can be hard (if they are anything like mine!), however, fritters are a fab way to disguise them!

 Jump to:

-- Cumin - This is what adds the delicate spice to the fritters.
+- Cumin & Oregano - This is what adds the delicate spice to the fritters.
 Although the fritters are mild, you can halve the amount used in the recipe card if you really don’t like spice.

 - Baking Powder - This gives the fritters their fluffiness.

-First up, you will need to grate the courgette using a box grater.
-Then lay a clean tea towel on the kitchen side and place the grated courgette in the middle of the towel.
+Step 2: Lay a clean tea towel on the kitchen side and place the grated courgette in the middle of the towel.

 Scoop up the sides of the tea towel to make a moneybag shape and wring out all of the water from the courgette into the sink.

-Keep going even when you think all the water is out.
-DO NOT miss this step out as courgettes are made up of over 90% water and you will end up with very soggy fritters!
+Do not miss this step out as courgettes are made up of over 90% water and you will end up with very soggy fritters!

 Mix together well with a wooden spoon.